ppmpreetham/computer-networks/README.md

 These are the Lab Experiments from my Computer Networks Course.
 Here are the following experiments:

+The first 7 experiment's code in C is uploaded

+> [!NOTE]
+> Mid-Term question is also uploaded

 | Experiment Number | Experiment Name                |
 |-------------------|--------------------------------|
 | 1                 | TCP Chat-Based Communication   |